 Cameron is our one of a kind, lovely KP.
 You'll struggle to get a word in when Cams about but we just like to let him have centre stage, sit back and listen to all of his cracking stories (there's a lot of them).
 Cam is training hard in the kitchen and has recently mastered the art of cookies, much to the rest of the staffs delight.
 You'll often see Cam rocking his Hawaiian shorts and shirt combo and propping up the bar with a spiced rum or 3.

 Piotr is the longest standing Kitchen employee, the Dad of the kitchen.
 He's an absolute blessing to have on board and such a team player.
 Often bringing in treats for the staff such as Polish delicacies for them to try.
 If he's not working, he'll be propping up the bar with a Lowenbrau (Blue).

 After a 35 year career working for various public and utility companies you'd forgive Colin for wanting to take his foot off the pedal and spend time with his long suffering wife June, three children and growing flock of grandchildren.
 Not so because after sending June around the bend with his endless tinkering in and around his Erlegh home he decided to put his handyman skills to good use and answer our SOS for a skilled practitioner of DIY after James, Tom and Rick's attempts nearly had all four walls of our veritable establishment down.
 In the year that Colin has been with us he's become a firm part of our happy team, providing the nuts and bolts to help us maintain our fantastic appearance and atmosphere that you all love.

 Use the calendar to book a table.
 If the time you're after is not available, give us a call and we will try our best to fit you in.
 We keep some tables for phone bookings.

-We don't reserve any of our outside tables or picnic benches so if you enjoy a little alfresco dining these are first come first serve.
+Finally, we don't reserve any of our outside tables so if you enjoy a little alfresco dining these are first come first serve.